Lizzl/market.vote_analysis/README.md

 ***voiceCreditsused*** - the amout of voting power spent
 ***choicesmade*** - total number of choices made
-***currentVoiceCredits*** - total of voting power user holds at moment of vote
+***currentVoiceCredits*** - total of voting power user holds at moment of vote Data for 52 Rounds on ETH Mainnet and 30 Rounds on BSC

 ### Methods Used
 * Descriptive Statistics